aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/compare/_index.md

 The [OpenAPI Specification](https://apireference.aspose.cloud/words/#/Compare/CompareDocument) lets you call this REST API directly from a browser.

 You can also use cURL command-line utility to test this REST API.
-The following are a few examples of using cURL, supplied with a sample **Input Documents**: [compareTestDoc1.doc](compareTestDoc1.doc), [compareTestDoc2.doc](compareTestDoc2.doc).
+The following are a few examples of using cURL, supplied with sample **Input Documents**: [compareTestDoc1.doc](compareTestDoc1.doc) and [compareTestDoc2.doc](compareTestDoc2.doc).

 {{< tabs tabTotal="2" tabID="1" tabName1="Request" tabName2="Response" >}}
 {{< tab tabNum="1" >}}